Do I have Bipolar Disorder?

-When doctors suspect bipolar disorder, they ask standard questions looking for signs of mania, such as "high" or euphoric feelings, little need for sleep, racing thoughts, trouble concentrating, continuous high energy or delusions.
+When doctors suspect bipolar disorder, they ask standard questions looking for signs of mania, such as "high" or euphoric feelings, little need for sleep, racing thoughts, trouble concentrating, continuous high energy or delusions and then you are wondering How Total Curve Works?
 These characteristics of mania make up the narrow criteria for a bipolar I diagnosis found in the DSM-IV, the main diagnostic reference of U.S. mental health professionals.
 The DSM-IV says the hypomania symptoms of bipolar II are similar to those of type I, but "less severe."
 A growing number of experts disagree.

 Symptoms often missed